grahamleslie/schrodinger/README.md

 - Install Docker on your host.
 - Make sure [`docker` is accessible without sudo](https://askubuntu.com/a/477554).
 - [Generate a ssh key pair on your host machine](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) and grant it read access to any repositories you want Schrodinger to build ([GitHub, for example](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)).
+- Add a `Dockerfile.schrodinger` to any repos you've added to a Pipeline to define build/test/deploy.

+You can also configure a repo for the sample project, [`schrodinger-test`](https://gitlab.com/gleslie/schrodinger-test).
+Use the SSH repo, and a `master` trigger.

 ## Installation